Second Offense OWI in Wisconsin

 🔹 A second OWI conviction is much more serious than a first offense and will stay on your criminal record indefinitely.

-✔ Community Service Alternative – In rare cases, courts may substitute 30 days of community service for jail time.
+• Community Service Alternative – In rare cases, courts may allow 30 days of community service instead of jail.

 Defenses Against a Second OWI Charge